quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 # Introduction

+This document describes the values of the qlog "category", "event" and "data" fields and their semantics for the QUIC and HTTP/3 protocols.
+This document is based on draft-23 of the QUIC and HTTP/3 I-Ds [QUIC-TRANSPORT] [QUIC-HTTP].

 Feedback and discussion welcome at https://github.com/quiclog/internet-drafts.
 Readers are advised to refer to "editor's draft" at that URL for an up-to-date version of this document.